fission/fission.io/content/en/blog/demystifying-fission-new-deploy.md

 Based on what is more important to you, you can choose to go either with Pool Manager or New Deploy.

 With Pool Manager you are guaranteed with low latency due to warm pools of pods.
-So if your requirement is low latency but you’re fine paying for the idle pods, Pool Manager should be your choice.
+So if your requirement is low latency, but you’re fine paying for the idle pods, Pool Manager should be your choice.

 On the other hand, if you want your functions to scale dynamically to respond to spikes in traffic with a low idle cost but can do with the higher latency, NewDeploy should be your choice.
 With New Deploy, you can also choose to keep the latency low in this case by setting the `-- minscale > 0`, however that will increase your idle cost.

-Hence depending on your use case, you can choose the option that’s best suited to you.
+Hence, depending on your use case, you can choose the option that’s best suited to you.
 Below is a table for easy reference:

 | Executor Type | Min Scale | Latency | Idle Cost                                      |
 |---------------|-----------|---------|------------------------------------------------|